firemark/pixelopolis/docsrc/articles/tutorial/textures.rst

 ================

 In the previous tutorial (:ref:`articles/tutorial/hello-cube:Hello Cube`) we made a pretty cube.
-But we known, solid colors is not enough.
+But we know, solid colors is not enough.
 In this step, we try to add windows and doors.

 Our cube should be like as: